coqui-ai/STT/doc/BUILDING.rst

 Feedback on improving this section or usage on other architectures is welcome.

 First, you need to build SWIG from scratch.
-Given that `SWIG >= 3.0.12 <http://www.swig.org/>`_ does not include our patches please use https://github.com/lissyx/swig/tree/taskcluster for building SWIG from source.

 You can supply your prebuild SWIG using ``SWIG_DIST_URL``